PhysiCell-Tools/python-loader/man/docstring/pcdl_plot_scatter.md

                         be able to generate movies from the images.
 None tries to take the values from the initial.svg file. fall back setting is 640 480. default is None.
+  --directory DIRECTORY
+                        if none, a meaningful output directory name will be generated, based on focus and z_slice parameters, else the resulting plots will be moved to the explicit name directory.
   --ext EXT             output image format. possible formats are jpeg, png,
                         and tiff. default is jpeg.
   --figbgcolor FIGBGCOLOR